Foystor/foystor.github.io/blog/source/_posts/set-up-aws.md

 <br/>

-You can paste them to initialize the Parse Server in your android application.
+We can paste the information required to initialize the Parse Server in our android application.

 * * *

 ## Connect to the Parse Dashboard

-You should be able to visit the Parse Dashboard by surfing to your server public IP address (that you can get from the AWS console) in your browser.
+We should be able to visit the Parse Dashboard by surfing to our server public IP address (that we can get from the AWS console) in our browser.

 <figure>
   <img src=url.png>